 The design teams have worked carefully to ensure that the needs of people are considered and that the principles of The Equalities Act 2010 are followed.
 Examples include:

-Together with Cumbria County Council and South Lakeland District Council, the Environment Agency are identifying locations where they can create, improve or connect into footpaths and cycleways as part of the scheme.
+Together with Westmorland and Furness Council (formerly Cumbria County Council and South Lakeland District Council), the Environment Agency are identifying locations where they can create, improve or connect into footpaths and cycleways as part of the scheme.

 Integration of recreational features, signage, seating and artworks forms a key part of the Kendal Flood Risk Management Scheme.